Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is particularly relevant in the world of business because of its influence on various aspects:
+Emotional intelligence is especially relevant in the business world because of its influence on a variety of aspects:

 Key Takeaways

-• Emotional intelligence involves understanding and managing emotions efficiently.
+- Emotional intelligence involves understanding and managing emotions effectively.

-• It comprises self-awareness, self-management, social awareness, and managing relationships.
+- It comprises self-awareness, self-management, social awareness, and managing relationships.

 Additional Information